-OUTCOME: Atlanta DUI lawyer Bubba Head helps Marietta woman in single car accident get an acquittal on a DUI 3rd offense despite a 0.23 blood test result – how to beat a DUI blood test
+OUTCOME: Atlanta DUI lawyer Bubba Head helps Marietta woman in a single-car accident get an acquittal on a DUI 3rd offense despite a 0.23 blood test result – how to beat a DUI blood test

-Before police arrived, Client had convinced a passing motorist (who saw her standing in the rain) to take her the remaining short distance to her home.
-This female Marietta woman took her home, a distance of less than 2 miles.
-When the Cobb County Police officer who was investigating the crash was met by the 911 witness at the crash location, he learned that the driver of the Toyota had departed.
+Before police arrived, the Client had convinced a passing motorist (who saw her standing in the rain) to take her the remaining short distance to her home.
+This female Marietta woman took her home, a distance of fewer than 2 miles.
+When the Cobb County Police officer who was investigating the crash was met by the 911 witnesses at the crash location, he learned that the driver of the Toyota had departed.

 He asked her if she had been involved in a wreck.
 She did not exercise her legal right to not talk, beyond merely giving her name and her home address.
 She admitted to being in the wreck, which was incriminatory evidence against her, but not necessarily fatal to fighting this DUI case.